Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Abstract

 \section{Abstract}

 In the seminal work \cite{bes-kpi1}, Bessis gave a geometric interpretation of the noncrossing lattice $NC(W)$ associated to a well-generated complex reflection group $W$.
-Chief component of this was the {\it trivialization theorem}, a fundamental correspondence between families of chains of $NC(W)$ and the fibers of a finite quasi-homogeneous morphism, the $LL$ map.
+A chief component of this was the {\it trivialization theorem}, a fundamental correspondence between families of chains of $NC(W)$ and the fibers of a finite quasi-homogeneous morphism, the $LL$ map.

 We consider a variant of the $LL$ map, prescribed by the trivialization theorem, and apply it to the study of finer enumerative and structural properties of $NC(W)$.
-In particular, we extend work of Bessis and Ripoll and enumerate the so-called ``primitive factorizations" of the Coxeter element $c$.
-That is, length additive factorizations of the form $c=w\cdot t_1\cdots t_k$, where $w$ belongs to a given conjugacy class and the $t_i$'s are reflections.
+In particular, we extend work of Bessis and Ripoll and enumerate the so-called ``primitive factorizations" of Coxeter elements $c$.
+These are the length additive factorizations of the form $c=w\cdot t_1\cdots t_k$, where $w$ belongs to a given conjugacy class and the $t_i$'s are reflections.